A project seldom if ever developed for the Internet ... for those who keep asking questions, a website to return to regularly ...

 Most recent updates on this website

 Updated 28 October 2012: Pages devoted to the Convict Contractors chartering their ships to the British Government to transport convicts to Australia.
 Seldom has such information been presented before, as in a series called Pathways, and the product of many years of research; material as has not been seen before by Australians.
-We commend it to you - Ed.
+We commend it to you (this file is growing) - Ed.

 December 2016: Publication of, Gary L. Sturgess, 'A Government Affair: Reassessing the Contractual Arrangements for Australia's First Fleet,' The Great Circle, Vol. 38, No. 2, 2016., pp. 1-25 Part Two will be published in the next issue of The Great Circle.
 (Journal of the Australian Association for Maritime History)